From Greek gyros, to Spanish paella and Italian pasta, these are my go-to restaurants for the best Mediterranean food in Bali.

 4. KALA – Uluwatu

-KALA is one of the newest Mediterranean restaurants in Bali, and yet every night it’s packed to the rafters with Uluwatu’s finest.
+KALA is almost always packed to the rafters with Uluwatu’s finest.
 It’s become famous for its modern Greek food, speakeasy-grade cocktails and stylish vibes.
-The fact that the entire neighbourhood likes to dine here really adds to its warmth, helped along by the earthy interiors and big bowls of lemons on every table,
+The fact that the entire neighbourhood likes to dine here really adds to its warmth, helped along by the earthy interiors and big bowls of lemons on every table.

 I recommend starting with a round of oven-fresh flatbreads to scoop up the mezze dips.
 There’s hummus, harissa and muhammara to name a few.
 Then, fill your table with all the different bites to share: spanakopita, grilled octopus and local sardines.
 The last time I visited we were just a table of two, so instead of sharing lots of small plates, we went for a pasta dish each (I had the paccheri pumpkin pasta) with a green salad and charred broccoli on the side.
 It didn’t disappoint.